Michal2SAB/Bitcoin-Stealer/README.md

 1. Install Node.js
 2. npm i coinkey
 3. npm i get-random-values
+4. Lots of time on your hands.. there's a lot and I mean A LOT of possible addresses, you will be extremely lucky to find any.

 # TEST IT
 Go to the test folder and hit run.
 It will show you what would happen if a wallet from your list was found.